Rawdat Rashed

 Military convoy near Rawdat Rashed Primary & Preparatory Independent School for Boys.

 Vegetation in a roadside depression in Rawdat Rashed.

 Rawdat Rashed (روضة راشد) is a village in Qatar, located in the municipality of Al-Shahaniya.
 It was demarcated in 1988.
 The Dahl Al Misfir cave is located to its south.

-Located in central Qatar, approximately 45 km from the capital Doha, the village was once of considerable size but lost much of its population due to government initiatives to resettle the country's rural population in Doha in the mid-to-late 20th century.
-The region in which the village lies is extremely arid and, thus, was historically sparsely populated.
+Located in central Qatar, approximately 45 km from the capital Doha, the village was once considerably larger but lost much of its population during government efforts to resettle rural inhabitants in Doha in the mid-to-late 20th century.
+The surrounding region is extremely arid and, thus, was historically sparsely populated.
 Previously, it was accessible only through unpaved desert roads.

 Etymology

 In Arabic, rawda refers to a natural depression where rainfall runoff accumulates.
 The second part of the name, Rashed, commemorates a man of that name who died in the rawda.

 Geography

 Rawdat Rashed is situated in central Qatar.
 The villages of Wadi Al Jamal Al Shamali and Umm Wishah are nearby.
 It used to be part of the Jariyan Al Batnah municipality before it was incorporated into Al Rayyan in 2004.
 In 2014, it was incorporated into the newly created Al-Shahaniya Municipality.